AndrewMathas/WebQuiz/README.rst

     expected log output from source files

 tester
-    shell script for comparing the expected and actual output for all of the test files
+    hell script for comparing the expected and actual output for all of the test files.
+This checks only for syntax errors

 The main sets of tests for WebQuiz_ check that all of the WebQuiz_ quizzes in the doc/examples directory compile properly *and* that they produce appropriate images in